HanbumKo/hanbumko.github.io/about.md

 ---

-Master's student at UNIST AIGS.

-I'm studying Artificial Intelligence under the supervision of [**Prof. Sungbin Lim**](https://sites.google.com/view/sungbin/).
+Master's student at UNIST AIGS, studying Artificial Intelligence under the supervision of [**Prof. Sungbin Lim**](https://sites.google.com/view/sungbin/).
 I have been fascinated by making something intelligent, and currently have been studying Reinforcement Learning, Robotics.